DudeSoPErfect/USEPrepTgBot/README.md

 ### The essence of the program
 Telegram bot, that helps to prepair for United State Exam in Mathematics and Russian language.
 Uses SQLite3.
-Sends theory files, creates test for cheking knowledges in accents, trigonometric formulas.
+Sends theory files, creates tests for cheking knowledges in accents, trigonometric formulas.

 ### File Description
 * **main.py** - The main program file.